chbh-opensource/mri-on-bear-edu/docs/setting-up.md

 <b>Please follow these steps as above to make sure you have a BEAR Linux account before starting with workshop 1 materials.</b> To do this you will need to be on campus or using the [University Remote Access Service (VPN)](https://intranet.birmingham.ac.uk/collaboration/pure/using-pure/remote-access.aspx).

-## Checking access to BEAR Portal
+<h2>Signing in to the BEAR Portal</h2>

 - In a web browser navigate to [https://portal.bear.bham.ac.uk](https://portal.bear.bham.ac.uk) to access the BEAR Portal
 - To log in please use your university username and password
 - First select the ‘University of Birmingham’ button as below and next log in via the University’s Single Sign-On page

+!!! danger "BEAR Portal access requirements"
-<b>Remember that the BEAR Portal is only available on campus or using the VPN!</b>
+    Remember that the BEAR Portal is only available on campus or using the VPN!

 <p align="center">
   <img src="../assets/images/setting-up/bluebear_signing_in.png" alt="BEAR Signing in" width="400" height="1200">